ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/store-operations/patch-TS-data.markdown

 #### Usage Samples

-* In this sample, we run a document query and remove the HeartRate time-series from documents we find.
+* In this sample, we run a document query and remove the HeartRate time series from documents we find.
    {CODE TS_region-PatchByQueryOperation-Remove-From-Multiple-Docs@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}